groove-x/ligath/README.md

 Please visit `localhost:3939` and view some packages.
 You'll notice that some packages have structured & easy-to-read copyright notices while others don't.

-It's because of the format of copyright files.
-Copyright gather tool (called `apt` in the [Gather copyright files on a target machine](#gather-copyright-files-on-a-target-machine) section) parses a copyright file and checks if it complies with [Machine-readable Copyright File](https://www.debian.org/doc/packaging-manuals/copyright-format/1.0/) format.
+It's because of the format of copyright files. `collect_apt` tool parses a copyright file and checks if it complies with [Machine-readable Copyright File](https://www.debian.org/doc/packaging-manuals/copyright-format/1.0/) format.
 If it surely is machine-readable, it will get parsed and structured copyright notices will be available in the frontend.